 In Del Norte County, two thirds of our work is with homeowners, and one third with community based organizations.
 The type of work includes building wheelchair ramps, porches, stairs, awnings, and other general home repairs.
 No construction experience is needed, and you’ll be amazed at all of the work that your youth teams complete!
 Most projects take longer to complete than your week at SSP so you may see the beginning, middle or end of a project.

-In 2017 youth completed 24 projects for homeowners and community organizations:
+In 2019, volunteers completed 14 projects for homeowners and community organizations:

 - Beach clean ups with Recology